Inside: Learn what time blindness is, what conditions are most affected by time blindness, and how to manage it successfully.

-Time blindness is a phenomenon in which individuals struggle to accurately perceive and manage time.
+Time blindness is when individuals struggle to accurately perceive and manage time.
+It is considered an executive functioning deficit associated with several learning disabilities.

 I have this friend, and I adore her.
 But watching her husband struggle has been painful at times.
 See, every two to three years, he gets fired from his job.
 He is now diagnosed with ADHD and extreme deficits in executive functioning.
 And, he has really bad time blindness.